 A 1965 governmental study commission created by the General Assembly recommended that a Department of Natural Resources be established.
 Its nucleus would be the existing Department of Conservation, to which would be added the Surveys and the Division of Waterways.
-The commission noted that Governor William Stratton had submitted the same reorganization plan in 1959, but the Legislature did not approve this plan.
+The commission noted that Governor William Stratton had submitted the same reorganization plan in 1959, but the legislature did not approve this plan.

 The Department of Conservation began historic partnerships with the federal government to manage land at the new reservoirs at Carlyle, Shelbyville, and Rend City.

-Deer were translocated to Pope County following overhunting in the early to mid 1960s.
+Deer were translocated to Pope County following overhunting in the early to mid-1960s.

-53 deer were taken from state-owned parks and released in Pope County.
+Fifty-three deer were taken from state-owned parks and released in Pope County.

 The Department of Conservation opened five regional offices in Rock Falls, Spring Grove, Champaign, Alton, and Benton.

 Illinois schoolchildren selected the white-tailed deer as the state animal, a recommendation the Illinois General Assembly approved in 1982.
 The Big Buck Recognition Program began in 1982.